PLP-WebTechnologies/feb-2025-final-project-and-deployment-SHEMNDARONGUGI/README.md

 ## Deployment

+The project is live and can be accessed at: [Matatu Link](https://matlink.netlify.app/)

-The project can be deployed using platforms like GitHub Pages, Netlify, or Vercel.
+The project can also be deployed using platforms like GitHub Pages, Netlify, or Vercel.
 Ensure all assets are correctly linked and paths are relative for successful deployment.

 ## Future Enhancements